kaisenlinux/manpages-dev/category/Analysis/tree.md

        -R     Recursively cross down the tree each level directories (see -L option), and at each of them execute tree again adding `-o 00Tree.html' as a new option.

        -P pattern
               List  only those files that match the wild-card pattern.
 Note: you must use the -a option to also consider those files beginning with a dot `.'  for matching.
-Valid wildcard operators are `*' (any zero or more characters), `?' (any single character), `[...]' (any single character listed between brackets (optional - (dash) for character range may  be
-              used: ex: [A-Z]), and `[^...]' (any single character not listed in brackets) and `|' separates alternate patterns.
+Valid wild‐ card operators are `*' (any zero or more characters), `?' (any single character), `[...]' (any single character listed between brackets (optional  -  (dash)  for  character range may be used: ex: [A-Z]), and `[^...]' (any single character not listed in brackets) and `|' separates alternate patterns.

        -I pattern
               Do not list those files that match the wild-card pattern.